 Location: Guilford Town Centre

-The Cloverdale Rodeo and Country Fair is back for its 132nd year.
+The Cloverdale Rodeo and Country Fair is back for its 133nd year.
 This is one of the most popular family-friendly events of the season.
 Get ready for some exciting cowboy and cowgirl action.
 Learn about Indigenous culture and traditions at the Indigenous Village.
 See log rolling and more at the West Coast Lumberjack Show.
 In the Argi Zone there are 4H displays and lots of animals to view.
 There’s a variety of great entertainment at the Live Outdoor Stage.
 With more than 40 food trucks and the Cowboy Rib Fest there is something for everyone.
 And, don’t forget to hit the midway rides and games at the Country Fair.
 In Kiddie Land, there are rides for the younger children.
-Buy Rodeo tickets by April 19 to receive early bird pricing.
-Gate admission for kids 12 and under is free.
+Gate admission for kids 12 and under is free, but general fair entrance tickets do not provide access to the rodeo.
 Location: Cloverdale Rodeo and Country Fair Grounds, 6050A 176th Street in Surrey.

 The parade will have a variety of floats, marching bands, an assortment classic and antique cars, cultural groups, horses, dance groups, clowns, dogs and more.
-To add to this year’s parade excitement, there’s a large contingent of World Class skateboarders.
 The parade starts at the corner of 177B Street and Highway 10 and heads west on Highway 10 to 176 Street.

 Langley Spring Festivals and Events